Indoor bonsai

 Indoor bonsai are bonsai cultivated for the indoor environment.
 Traditionally, bonsai are temperate climate trees grown outdoors in containers.
 Tropical and sub-tropical tree species can be cultivated to grow and thrive indoors, with some suited to bonsai aesthetics shaped as traditional outdoor or wild bonsai.

 Bonsai and related practices, like penjing, hòn non bộ, and saikei, involve the long-term cultivation of small trees and landscapes in containers.
 The term bonsai is generally used in English as an umbrella term for all miniature trees in containers or pots.

 Indoor vs. traditional bonsai

 Indoor bonsai is the cultivation of an attractive, healthy plant in the artificial environment of indoors rather than using an outdoor climate, as may occur in traditional bonsai.
 Indoor penjing is the cultivation of miniature landscapes in a pot or tray, possibly with rocks, bonsai trees, and ground covers, and sometimes with small objects or figurines.

 Bonsai vs. other forms of house plant

 Compared to the usual potted house plant, bonsai are rooted in a much smaller amount of soil.
 Consequently, they require more frequent watering and feeding.
 This form is therefore best suited for drought-resistant species.
 Compared to usual house gardening, bonsais require a lot more pruning, both of branches and roots.
-This often requires a significant shift in attitude for home gardeners.

-The spiritual benefits of bonsai cultivation (bonsai no kokoro) are available equally to classical and indoor bonsai gardeners.